fhoedemakers/pico-smsplus/README.md

   - Button 1 (on board): Mute audio of built-in speaker.
 Audio is still outputted to the audio jack.
   - SELECT + UP: Toggle scanlines.
   - Button 2 (on board) or SELECT + RIGHT: Toggles the VU meter on or off.
 (NeoPixel LEDs light up in sync with the music rhythm)
-- **Genesis Mini Controller**: When using a Genesis Mini controller, press C for SELECT.
+- **Genesis Mini Controller**: When using a Genesis Mini 3 button controller, press C for SELECT.
+On the 8-button Genesis controllers, MODE acts as SELECT.
 - **USB-keyboard**: When using an USB-Keyboard
   - Cursor keys: up, down, left, right
   - A: Select